 Whether you would consider entering a property raffle in the future, we have put some top tips together to bear in mind just in case you do:

 If you want to sell your home and don’t fancy going down a more traditional route we can offer you a solution that is efficient and simple.
-If you’d like to have your home sold within seven days you can get a no-obligation cash offer from us today.
+If you’d like to have your home sold within seven days, consider a cash house buyer.
+You can get a no-obligation house cash offer from us today.
 Alternatively, if you’d like to find out more, browse our site or call us free on 080 231 6287 and one of our friendly team will be able to help you sell your property.